-Any major Federal action or decision, including the granting of certain permits by the U.S. Fish and Wildlife Service and the U.S. Army Corps of Engineers, or the approval of a loan guarantee by the DOE, is subject to a comprehensive environmental review under NEPA.
+Any major Federal action or decision, including the granting of certain permits by the U.S. Fish and Wildlife Service and the U.S. Army Corps of Engineers, or the approval of a loan guarantee by the DOE, may be subject to a comprehensive environmental review under NEPA.
 Some states, notably California and New York, require a similar state-level comprehensive environmental review of discretionary governmental actions relating to power project permitting and siting.
-There are opportunities for public notice, comment and challenge in the application process for some permits and pursuant to NEPA.
+There are opportunities for public notice, comment, and challenge in the application process for some permits and pursuant to NEPA and similar state environmental review laws.

-While not administered by a governmental authority, the Equator Principles are a voluntary international framework that may be applied to a project by a participating financial institution and serves as a benchmark for determining, assessing and managing environmental and social risk in projects.
-As of January 21, 2022, 126 financial institutions in 37 countries have adopted the Equator Principles.
+While not administered by a governmental authority, the Equator Principles are a voluntary international framework that may be applied to a project by a participating financial institution and serves as a benchmark for determining, assessing, and managing environmental and social risk in projects.
+As of March 12, 2024, 128 financial institutions have adopted the Equator Principles.
+Although no U.S. banks are currently signatories to the Equator Principles, non-member institutions may still voluntarily incorporate consideration of the Equator Principles and maintain environmental and social standards aligned with the Equator Principles.
 Historically, domestic projects have often been excluded from additional requirements, based on an assumption that compliance with the Federal and state environmental laws would be sufficient to satisfy the Equator Principles' due diligence and operational requirements.
 As a result, representations and covenants expressly related to the Equator Principles were often either not included in the applicable project/financing agreements or limited to general statements of material compliance with the Equator Principles.
 However, the most recent version of the Equator Principles, referred to as Equator Principles IV or EP4, took effect in October 2020 and imposes additional obligations and a higher level of scrutiny on U.S. projects.
-This, in turn, could increase the scope and extent of Equator Principlesspecific representations and covenants in U.S. projects' construction, operation and financing agreements.
+This, in turn, has increased the scope and extent of Equator Principles-specific representations and covenants in U.S. projects' construction, operation and financing agreements.
 In addition, EP4 increased the scope of the assessment of a project's environmental and social impact that must be conducted for each transaction (potentially beyond an Independent Engineer's review), which could pose significant timing considerations for a transaction.